jamesjlyons/james-lyons-design/src/content/projects/albatross/albatross.md

 <iframe src="https://albatross-wireframe-flow-cls58g9hj.now.sh/" width="320" height="568" frameborder="0"></iframe>
 <br />
-<h6 class="center">Scrollable prototype with clickable buttons at the bottom of each page</h6>
+<p class="center" style="font-style: oblique;">Scrollable prototype with clickable buttons at the bottom of each page</p>
 <br /><br /><br />

 Note: Once development started, we found out that to create an order we first needed a name and email address before we could assign payment info to the order.
 The experience we shipped ended up having only a name and email address collection form on the first page, but to avoid adding another step to the flow I combined the payment info and billing address into one.